How to Stay Safe Backpacking? Do This One Thing

 It’s not all about natural disasters and worried mums!
 Sometimes it’s about “that time we had rats running around in the walls of our room”.
 But that’s a story for another time. 😉

 Do you have a travel safety document like this or would you consider having one?
+Let us know in the comments!

 Leave a Reply